bradleytenuta/piplex/ssh.md

 #### Copying files over SSH

 1. Go to the file that contains the folders of films to copy.
-Use the following command to copy over files while logged in: 'scp -r \* pi@Bradley-Pi:~/piplex/mnt/ext_1/Movies/'
+Use the following command to copy over files while logged in:

+`scp -r "C:\Users\Bradley\Documents\Dev\piplex\movies_to_copy\Spider-Man 2 (2004)" pi@Bradley-Pi:"'/media/pi/TOSHIBA EXT3/Movies/'"`

 -   -r means recursive